 Since moving to Granada permanently in 2015 (there was a school year in which I tried out living in Costa Rica after my first year as an auxiliar), I have wandered down nearly every winding road and taste-tested in as many tapas bar as I can.
 I have laid out in the sun at Parque Garcia Lorca and have journaled in the inspirational surroundings of the Alhambra.
 I have gained an unexpected appreciation for Spanish wine, olives, and cheese.
 I have spent introvert weekends at home, catching up with my friends and family in the States and not worrying about “missing out” on life outside my piso walls.
 I have also taken chances on things that once felt scary like Couchsurfing and thus fallen in love.
 I am now happily married to my Spain-loving soulmate, Oli, who also moved here from an English-speaking country (although England is his homeland).
 I have set up my ‘real life’ as an adult and I can no longer imagine what that would mean without Spain.

-Living in Spain, I’ve learned what balancing what matters most to me means and now I’m so excited to share that wisdom with you.
+Living in Granada, I’ve learned what balancing what matters most to me means and now I’m so excited to share that wisdom with you.
 I hope you will find all the answers and advice you need here at Sincerely, Spain and I look forward to hearing more about you and your experience.
-Please don’t hesitate to get in contact with whatever questions you may have!
+Please don’t hesitate to get in touch with whatever questions you may have!